Jol Thoms

 Professional projects

-Thoms has recently participated in the residency and touring exhibition project 'Drift: Art and Dark Matter' generated by Agnes Etherington Art Centre, the Arthur B. McDonald Canadian Astroparticle Physics Research Institute and SNOLAB.
-In 2021 his new installation 'n-Land: the holographic (principle)' has been shon in the Agnes Etherington Art Centre, Queens University, Kingston, CA and the Belkin Art Gallery, UBC, Vancouver, CA (2021).
-In 2022 the project will be shown in the Carlton University Art Gallery, Ottawa and in Art Museum, University of Toronto.
+From 2020-2022 Thoms participated in the residency and touring exhibition project 'Drift: Art and Dark Matter' generated by Agnes Etherington Art Centre, the Arthur B. McDonald Canadian Astroparticle Physics Research Institute and Nobel award winning SNOLAB.
+In 2021 his new installation 'n-Land: the holographic (principle)' has been shown across Canada in the Agnes Etherington Art Centre, Queens University, Kingston (2021); the Belkin Art Gallery, UBC, Vancouver, CA (2021); Carlton University Art Gallery, Ottawa (2022) and in the Art Museum, University of Toronto (2022).

 Radio Amnion: An Oceanic Hearing during ‘Ecological Futurisms’ – AmbikaP3, London